 Stressful for both buyers and sellers is the home inspection.
 Although it may appear that the buyer has the upper hand at this stage of the deal, all parties involved want things to go well since they understand its significance.
 According to a survey, 90% of homeowners consider the need to inspect residential housing in Toronto a luxury.
 Realizing that both sides ultimately want the same thing—and that you can work together to achieve a deal—should put everyone at ease.
 Start with these six tips for what to look for during a home inspection.
-Number 1 Movers Van Lines may have some advice for inspections as well.
+Number 1 Van Lines Van Lines may have some advice for inspections as well.

 What is a pro home inspection?